GloryYYC/blog/_posts/2020-11-13-the-almanack-of-naval-ravikant.md

 ---
 layout: post
-title:  The psychology of money
+title:  The almanack of Naval Ravikant
 category: Reading
 ---

+Naval Ravikant, famously publish a series of tweet on how to get rich without being luckly summarise his wisdom in this short book.